 As identified within Chapter 12, the land development phase of the Project will involve the excavation, disturbance and exposure of large amounts of topsoil.
 Surface water runoff from this exposed soil can be expected to contain elevated levels of suspended solids, debris and potentially contaminants such as oils, fuel and grease.
-This water may make its way off site into near shore marine environments, rivers and possibly into the water streams used to supply local aquaculture and agriculture.
-To mitigate this Major Negative impact, a range of detailed surface water management measures have been developed to manage surface water flows.
+This water may make its way off site

-Other impacts during construction relate to domestic waste water management, however, as it is proposed to collect all domestic waste water flows for treatment
+Other impacts during construction relate to domestic waste water management, however, as it is proposed to collect all domestic waste water flows for treatment.